Heart4sides/DigitalGarden/src/site/notes/ATLAS/Typology MOC/Attitude.md

 ## Gordon Allport

 > "a mental and neural state of readiness, organized through experience, and exerting a directive or dynamic influence upon the individal's response to all objects and situations with which it is related."
+(1935: 810)
+> "Without guiding attitudes the individual is confused and baffled.
+Some kind of preparation is essential before [they] can make a satisfactory observation, pass suitable judgement, or make any but the most primitive reflex type of response.
+Attitudes determine for each individual what [they] will see and hear, what [they] will think ad what [they] will do."

+## Ajzen
+> "a disposition to respond favorably or unfavorably to an object, person, institution, or event" (1988 : 4)

 # Mentions